This was initially intended to be my blog page, but I never did anything with it so I've decided to repurpose it as my Andrew's top eleven lists page.

 (People that don't contribute to a stable, balanced and just society)

-1. Amoral populist leaders
+1. Amoral populist rightwing leaders

 4. People that don't vote.
 Or they vote but don't think carefully about their choice.